DePuy Synthes Elbow Replacement Lawsuits

-Between 2014 and the time of the recall in December 2016, the FDA had received more than 40 reports of the DePuy Synthes Radial Head Prosthesis System loosening.
-Repairing the complication required further surgery.
+Between 2014 and the time of the recall in December 2016, the FDA had received more than 40 reports of this device loosening.

-The FDA’s 510(k) process in June 2011.
-The process allows a company to market certain medical devices if they can simply show that the product is “substantially similar” in safety and effectiveness to other devices already on the market.
+The DePuy Synthes Radial Head Prosthesis System was approved through the FDA’s 510(k) process in June 2011.
+The process allows a company to market certain medical devices if they can simply show that the product is “substantially equivalent” in safety and effectiveness to other devices already on the market.
 They do not have to put the device through more rigorous safety tests.

-The DePuy Synthes Radial Head Prosthesis System was approved through the 510(k) process in June 2011.
-DePuy and Synthes merged that year, but Synthes had developed the elbow implant and shepherded it through the FDA approval process.
+DePuy and Synthes merged around the time of the approval, but Synthes had developed the elbow implant and shepherded it through the FDA approval process.

 The surface of the device, critical for attaching to the bone and potentially important in the device loosening, was compared in Synthes’ application to 10 other existing medical devices.
 These included two versions of dental implants.